European Factors to Watch-Market seen consolidating strong gains

 * On march 2 became aware of claim filed in district court , against co and its unit by USA technologies,

-LONDON, Feb 20 European stocks are set to open broadly flat on Wednesday, consolidating the previous session's strong gains as investors digest a bumper crop of results and economic data to gauge the sustainability of the rally.
-At 0726 GMT, futures for Euro STOXX 50, Germany's DAX and France's CAC and Britain's FTSE 100 were all steady.
-Europe's bourses finished higher on Tuesday, with the broad FTSEurofirst 300 index closing up 1.1 percent at 1,171.73 points - its best finish in three weeks - thanks to forecast-beating German data.
+LONDON, Feb 20 European stocks are seen opening broadly flat on Wednesday, consolidating the previous session's strong gains as investors digest a bumper crop of results and economic data to gauge the sustainability of the rally.
+Financial spreadbetters expected Britain's FTSE 100 to open 1 to 8 points lower, Germany's DAX to add around 5 points, and France's CAC 40 to be broadly unchanged.
+The slightly weaker showing for the FTSE comes as several companies trade ex-dividend, taking around 8 points off the index.
+The bourses finished higher on Tuesday, with the pan-European FTSEurofirst 300 index closing up 1.1 percent at 1,171.73 points - its best finish in three weeks - thanks to forecast-beating German data.
 The upbeat investor sentiment continued overnight with Wall Street closing in on record highs and Asian shares hitting 18-month highs .
-However, Europe's heavyweight energy stocks could suffer from a retreat in oil prices after industry sources said Saudi Arabia expects to raise output in the second quarter.
-Analysts also say that for the market gains to be sustained in the longer term, economic data and corporate earnings need to catch up with the relatively upbeat investor sentiment.
-Tuesday's strong German ZEW investor sentiment index aside, so far there are few convincing signs of this happening, and the relatively subdued market volumes also underscore caution.
-"When you are making daily highs and the volume is incredibly thin, what is driving this market?
-It doesn't look like it's conviction," said Ioan Smith, strategist at Knight Capital.
-"People may not be necessarily selling cash (equity) holdings, but it certainly looks like some people at these levels are looking to take on protection."
-Investors snapped up around 40 percent more put options - which offer protection in case of a market fall - than upside call bets on the Euro STOXX 50 for March and April maturities on Tuesday, and twice as many for December, according to data from the Eurex exchange.
+However, analysts say that for the gains to be sustained in the longer term, economic data and corporate earnings need to catch up with the relatively upbeat investor sentiment.
+Tuesday's strong German ZEW investor sentiment index aside, so far there are few signs of this happening.
 To date, with around a third of STOXX Europe 600 companies having reported full-year results, 40 percent have missed on earnings, prompting analysts to downgrade 2013 forecasts by 2.3 percent, according to Thomson Reuters StarMine.
-Wednesday's crop of results yet again highlighted the importance of looking outside stagnant Europe for profit growth, with hotelier Accor among the beneficiaries.
-In contrast, French bank Credit Agricole slipped even deeper into the red than expected.
-The data calendar is also relatively heavy, including numbers on UK unemployment and U.S. housing starts. -------------------------------------------------------------------------------- MARKET SNAPSHOT AT 0726 GMT: LAST PCT CHG NET CHG S&P 500 1,530.94 0.73 % 11.15 NIKKEI 11,468.28 0.84 % 95.94 MSCI ASIA EX-JP 561.32 1.04 % 5.76 EUR/USD 1.3423 0.27 % 0.0036 USD/JPY 93.24 -0.34 % -0.3200 10-YR US TSY YLD 2.026 -- 0.00 10-YR BUND YLD 1.644 -- 0.02 SPOT GOLD $1,606.54 0.15 % $2.33 US CRUDE $96.71 0.05 % 0.05 > GLOBAL MARKETS-Asian shares hit 18-month high on growth hopes > US STOCKS-M&A deals lift Wall Street shares nearer a record high > Nikkei hits 52-month high, but Japan Tobacco weighs > TREASURIES-U.S. bond prices fall as stock gains pare bids > FOREX-Yen edges up vs dollar; kiwi slides on RBNZ comments > PRECIOUS-Gold hovers around 6-mth lows, economic recovery hopes weigh > METALS-London copper bounces from 3-week low on rising risk appetite > Brent slips toward $117 as Saudi to raise crude output * BHP BILLITON : The miner appointed the head of its non-ferrous business as its CEO.
-The appointment came as BHP reported a 43 percent slump in first-half profit to $5.68 billion and took $3 billion in writedowns on its aluminium and nickel assets, in line with market forecasts. * LAFARGE : The world's largest cement maker, said on Wednesday it swung back to profit in the fourth quarter and said it secured close to 900 million euros ($1.2 billion) worth of divestments in 2012. * UNICREDIT : Italy's biggest bank by assets plans to close an extra 350 branches - or nearly 10 percent of its network - by 2015. * FERROVIAL : The Spanish infrastructure firm posted better-than-expected 2012 results as lucrative assets like Heathrow airport and toll roads in Canada compensated for its sluggish home market. * ACCOR : Europe's largest hotelier said it would hike its 2012 dividend by 17 percent on the back of higher operating profits, as robust emerging markets made up for a more difficult economic climate in Europe. * AKZO NOBEL : The Dutch paints and chemicals group reported fourth-quarter quarterly earnings before interest, tax and depreciation (EBITDA) of 363 million euros, slightly up from a year ago and ahead of analyst forecasts.
-The firm also unveiled new targets for coming years. * CREDIT AGRICOLE : The French bank posted a 6.5 billion-euro full-year loss as taxes on the sale of its Greek unit pushed the bank even deeper into the red than expected. * FRANCE TELECOM : The operator's revenue in the fourth quarter fell 3.2 percent to 10.92 billion euros on a comparable basis, hit by weakness in France and Poland. * KABEL DEUTSCHLAND : The group, a possible takeover target for Vodafone, said it would hike dividend to 2.50 euros per share for the year ending in June after posting broadly in-line results. * DSM : The Dutch food and chemicals group reported slightly weaker-than-expected fourth quarter results and said it was on track to achieve its 2013 earnings target of 1.4 billion euros. * DEUTSCHE LUFTHANSA : Germany's biggest airline posted a net profit of 990 million euros in 2012, boosted by the one-off sale of equity investments, and said it planned to suspend its dividend payment and fully retain its net profit as it bolsters restructuring. * TF1 : France's second-biggest private broadcaster said sales would slip by 3 percent this year as big advertisers cut spending.
-Rival M6 posted an 11 percent drop in full-year operating profit
+The earnings season gathers pace on Wednesday, including reports from Accor , Akzo Nobel, Credit Agricole and France Telecom .
+The data calendar is also relatively heavy, including numbers on UK unemployment and U.S. housing starts.
+Heavyweight energy stocks could suffer from a retreat in oil prices after industry sources said Saudi Arabia expects to raise its output in the second quarter to satisfy higher demand from China. -------------------------------------------------------------------------------- MARKET SNAPSHOT AT 0609 GMT: LAST PCT CHG NET CHG S&P 500 1,530.94 0.73 % 11.15 NIKKEI 11,468.28 0.84 % 95.94 MSCI ASIA EX-JP 560.96 0.97 % 5.40 EUR/USD 1.3411 0.19 % 0.0025 USD/JPY 93.15 -0.44 % -0.4100 10-YR US TSY YLD 2.024 -- 0.00 10-YR BUND YLD 1.634 -- 0.01 SPOT GOLD $1,606.54 0.15 % $2.33 US CRUDE $96.73 0.07 % 0.07 > GLOBAL MARKETS-Asian shares hit 18-month high on growth hopes > US STOCKS-M&A deals lift Wall Street shares nearer a record high > Nikkei hits 52-month high, but Japan Tobacco weighs > TREASURIES-U.S. bond prices fall as stock gains pare bids > FOREX-Yen edges up vs dollar; kiwi slides on RBNZ comments > PRECIOUS-Gold hovers around 6-mth lows, economic recovery hopes weigh > METALS-London copper bounces from 3-week low on rising risk appetite > Brent slips toward $117 as Saudi to raise crude output

 * On march 2 became aware of claim filed in district court , against co and its unit by USA technologies,